tan-yong-sheng/WQD7006-sentiment-analysis/README.md

 - To evaluate and compare the performance of sentiment analysis classifier models across various text representation techniques, including Bag-of-Words, TF-IDF, Word2Vec, SBERT, and large language model (LLM) embeddings.
 - To conduct SHAP analysis to interpret model predictions and feature contributions for each text representation method.

+## Our Notebooks

+Explore different text representation techniques used in our sentiment analysis classifier:

+- [Bag of Words](./notebook/02_text-representation-comparison/01_bow.ipynb) : Feature extraction using -of-Words with max_features = 10,000
+- [Term Frequency-Inverse Document Frequency (TF-IDF)](./notebook/02_text-representation-comparison/02_tf_idf.ipynb) : Feature Extraction using TF-IDF with max_features = 10,000
+- [Word2vec](./notebook/02_text-representation-comparison/03_word2vec.ipynb) : Using Word2Vec embedding model with dimension size of 300
+- [LLM embedding](./notebook/02_text-representation-comparison/05_llm_embedding.ipynb) : Using LLM embedding model called `text-embedding-004` from Google's Gemini with dimension size of 768

 ## Our Dataset

 This dataset describes the contents of the heart-disease diagnosis.